Spongilla lacustris

-Spongilla lacustris is a species of freshwater sponge from the family Spongillidae.
-It inhabits freshwater rivers and lakes, often growing under logs or rocks.
+Spongilla lacustris is a species of freshwater sponge from the family Spongillidae that inhabits rivers and lakes, often growing on logs or rocks.
 Lacustris is a Latin word meaning "related to or associated with lakes".

-The species ranges from North America to Europe and Asia.
-It is the most common freshwater sponge in central Europe.
-It is the most widespread sponge in Northern Britain, and is one of the most common species of sponges in lakes and canals.
-Spongilla lacustris have the ability to reproduce both sexually and asexually.
+Spongilla lacustris is a demosponge with a broad distribution ranging from North America to Eurasia.
+It is the most common freshwater sponge in Central Europe, is the most widespread sponge in Northern Britain, and is one of the most common species of sponges in lakes and canals.
+It has the ability to reproduce both sexually and asexually.
 They become dormant during winter.
 The growth form ranges from encrusting, to digitate, to branched, depending upon the quality of the habitat.

 Classification

 Spongilla lacustris is part of the class demosponges of the phylum Porifera.
 The Porifera phylum contains all sponges which are characterized by the small pores on the outer layer, which take in water.
 The cells in the sponge walls filter food from the water.
 Whatever is not uptaken by the sponge is pumped through the body out of a large opening.
 The class demosponges are the most abundant and diverse of the sponge classes.
 Some of the sponges in this class have skeletons made from silicon-containing spicules, spongin fibers, or both.
 Demosponges include both marine and freshwater sponges.